 The first Carris tram started operating on the 31st of August, 1901 between Cais do Sodré and Ribamar, Algés, in the western suburbs of the Portuguese capital, which now has six tram routes in all covering a distance of over 50 kilometres.

 Arguably the most interesting route and certainly the best for first-time visitors is the number 28.
-Running from Estrela, it passes the parliament building and ancient Bairro Alto and Chiado districts before climbing to a point close to the city’s most prominent landmark, the Castle of São Jorge, and finally terminating in Graça, one of the most colourful parts of the capital.
+Running from Estrela, it passes the parliament building and ancient Bairro Alto and Chiado districts before climbing through the Alfama to a point close to the city’s most prominent landmark, the Castle of São Jorge, and finally terminating in Graça, one of the most colourful parts of the capital.

 A fine collection of old trams and other types of transportation from yesteryear can be seen at the Carris Museum located in Lisbon’s Alcântara district (indicated on the map below).